neilb14/incrementific/README.md

 Serverless project to increment a counter

 ## Notes
-**Tech Stack:** Serverless Framework, AWS lambdas (Node v12), API Gateway and Redis for storage/concurrency.
+**Tech Stack:** Serverless Framework, AWS lambdas (Node v12), API Gateway and Redis.

 Mostly this choice is driven by frugality and familiarity, but, the solution is production ready and highly scalable.

+I chose to add Redis into the mix because it is free and quick to get set up but it handles concurrency very well.
+It even has a built in function to increment integers as an atomic operation.
+Essentially, this API is just a wrapper around Redis :-).
+If we were to use this in production, I'd create a Redis cluster sized to support the expected load and support high availability.
+I'd also persist changes to disk.

 If this were to be used in production, I'd also have a user/identity service generating JWTs (eg. AWS Cognito).
+More on that in the shortcuts section below.

 ### Date
 The date you're submitting this.